 Executive processing is dependent upon the collective interplay of brain networks underlying fundamental cognitive skills.
-In ways, one's executive processing is only as strong as one's weakest cognitive skill.
+In ways, executive processing is only as strong as one's weakest skill.
 Cognitive training offers the most promising method for strengthening underlying cognitive networks allowing one to increase overall executive processing ability!

 However, not all cognitive training programs are alike!
-LearningRx is distinct in many ways from the variety of digital training programs available today.
+LearningRx is distinct in many ways.
 Foremost, LearningRx programs are delivered by a clinician who gives dynamic feedback throughout every training session.
 Further, LearningRx programs are based on the Cattell-Horn-Carrol theory of intelligence, a widely-accepted view of cognition and the theoretical foundation of modern day cognitive assessment.
-LearningRx is comprehensive, targeting and training seven key cognitive skills and multiple subskills.
-It is also highly intensive, including an average of 60 to 120 hours of training over several months.
+LearningRx is comprehensive, targeting and training of seven key cognitive skills and multiple subskills.
+It is also highly intensive, including 120+ hours of training.